 Eco-Entrepreneurship Advisory Council

-The primary mission of the Eco-Entrepreneurship Advisory Council (EEAC) is to support students who are developing business models and launching new for-profit, nonprofit, or hybrid ventures, which solve significant environmental problems.
+The primary mission of the Eco-Entrepreneurship Advisory Council (EEAC) is to support students who are developing business models for new environmental ventures.
 The council is comprised of experienced business professionals who actively share their experience, expertise and networks to directly engage students as they explore becoming environmental entrepreneurs.

 Business Director, HarvestMark – a division of Trimble